KScott6/aRborist/README.md

 ## Overview

-aRborist is an automated sequence and metadata harvester designed to simplify the process of gathering and organizing sequence data from the **NCBI nucleotide database**.
+aRborist is an automated sequence and metadata harvester designed to simplify the process of gathering and organizing sequence data and metadata from the **NCBI nucleotide database**.
 It retrieves accessions for specified taxa, extracts and standardizes metadata, and prepares sequences and metadata for downstream analyses.
 After using aRborist to pull metadata/sequence data, you can use other aRborist functions to help you make a phylogenetic tree.
 Or assign host information to your taxa of interest.

 - **aRborist Input:** a list of taxa (a list of genus/species names) and a few simple options (loci of interest, your NCBI API, etc.)
 - **aRborist Output:** curated metadata sheets (can be used to create phylogenetic trees or assign host to taxa, using downstream aRborist pipelines)